 Students must complete the Free Application for Federal Student Aid (FAFSA) or a Renewal Application mailed from the U.S. Department of Education.
-The FAFSA can be obtained at the

-Financial Aid Office.
+The FAFSA can be obtained at the Financial Aid Office.
 The FAFSA or Renewal Application must be completed each year by students who wish to be considered for federal/state financial aid assistance for the subsequent academic year.
+Students should include Nashville Tech as a recipient of their information when completing Section H of the FAFSA or Renewal Application.
+Our institutional code number is 007534.

-Students are encouraged to file tax returns prior to completing the FAFSA or Renewal Application.
+Students are encouraged to file their federal tax returns prior to completing the FAFSA or Renewal Application.
 Nashville Tech uses a priority filing date of May 1 when awarding FSEOG and FWS funds.
 Students will receive a Student Aid Report approximately four weeks after mailing a completed FAFSA or Renewal Application.
-The Student Aid Report should be submitted to the Financial Aid Office.
+It should be reviewed for accuracy and corrections should be made as necessary.
 Some students may be selected for a process called verification.
 In such cases, a verification worksheet and applicable tax returns must also be provided.
-If corrections are needed to the Student Aid Report, the Financial Aid Office will make them electronically.
+If corrections are needed to the Student Aid Report, the Financial Aid Office can make them electronically.